 If you do not show up for Court on time, your claim may be dismissed.
 If both parties show up, the parties will be given a chance to settle their case with or without the Court’s mediation program.
 If the parties cannot reach a settlement, the case will go to trial before a judge.
 The Philadelphia Municipal Court pamphlet suggests you handle yourself in court before the Judge appropriately by: (1) being polite and maintaining your composure; direct your questions and comments to the judge and not the other party unless the judge allows you to ask questions; and do not interrupt the judge or the other party as you will have your chance to explain your case.
 At the end of the trial, the judge may render a decision immediately, or you may receive the decision in the mail.

-In short, if your case does NOT involve a personal injury in Philadelphia but rather only involves damages to property and the property damages are less than $12,000, you may want to file your lawsuit in small claims court.
+In short, if your case does NOT involve a personal injury in Philadelphia but rather only involves damages to property and the property damages are less than a cost of $12,000, you may want to file your lawsuit in small claims court.
 However, if you have suffered an injury and require medical attention, it is always smart to at least consult a Philadelphia Personal Injury Lawyer like The Pearce Law Firm before trying to handle a case yourself.
 We are here to help you.